rainLill/helmes/README.md

 ---
 Notes

-    - index.html is included in Spring project and located resources/public/index.html.
+    - Front end is added to Spring server project and located resources/public/index.html.
-    All other front-end resources are included same folder.
+    - Front end is on React and Material-UI.
     - Front and back end both have input data validation (all fields mandatory).

     - Full database dump is in folder /DBdump